malabz/HAlign-3/README.md

 optional arguments:
-    -o <filename>    output aligned file, with option (-s) on, sequence identifiers will not be outputted -t <integer>     multi-thread, with a default setting of half of the cores available -c <integer>     centre sequence index (0-based), (default: the longest sequence) -s               output alignments without sequence identifiers, i.e. in plain txt format but with sequence order retained, (default: off)
+    -o <filename>    output aligned file, with option (-s) on, sequence identifiers will not be outputted -t <integer>     multi-thread, with a default setting of half of the threads available -c <integer>     centre sequence index (0-based), (default: the longest sequence) -s               output alignments without sequence identifiers, i.e. in plain txt format but with sequence order retained, (default: off)
     -h               produce help message and exit